leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 An *opcode* is the part of the encoded instruction that specifies the operation that gets performed.
 In our encoding, the first 4 bits of an encoded instruction represent the opcode; the remaining bits specify the parameters.

-The following table defines the opcodes used by the virtual machine:
+The following table defines the opcodes used by our virtual machine:

 | Opcode        | Description           |
 | ------------- |-------------|